lacanoid/datalink/docs/primer.md

 One can think of datalinks as 'bookmarks' to internet resources.

-Note that datalinks are internally represented as JSONB values, but should generally be considered opaque values.
+Note that datalinks are internally represented as JSONB values, but should generally be considered as opaque values.

-URLs are checked for syntax and wrong ones throw errors.
+URLs are checked for syntax and wrong ones throw errors:

     mydb=# select dlvalue('foo bar');
     ERROR:  invalid input syntax for type uri at or near " bar"